-- Go to the Piazza web site and join the EE 312 Nandakumar group, for The University of Texas at Austin.
-An access code is required to sign up, that you may get from me. - I will post class announcements and information to the discussion group. - You must read Piazza posts, especially instructor announcements.
+- Go to the Piazza web site and join the ECE 422C Nandakumar group, for The University of Texas at Austin.
+An access code is required to sign up, that you may get from me, if I have not already signed you up. - I will post class announcements and information to the discussion group. - You must read Piazza posts, especially instructor announcements.
 Piazza is an official communication channel for this course. - Post your questions about the class to the discussion group.
 You cannot expect to get detailed answers to technical questions by email, so Piazza use is encouraged.
 Students are also encouraged to discuss important matters with the teaching team in person, typically during recitation or office hours.